Wolsten/ARTE/readme.md

 <div id="editor"></div>
 ```

-There also add a button to demonstrate how to save the content of the editor:
+There is also a button to demonstrate how to save the content of the editor:

 ```
 <button type="button" id="save">Save</button>
 ```

-Next we have javascript block:
+Next we have the javascript:

 ```
 <script type="module" charset="utf-8">